Italy-America Certified Language Services

 Guidance on the required documents and their deadlines (e.g., birth certificates, "no impediment" certificates, divorce decrees, etc.).

-Interpreting at the registrar's office and during the wedding ceremony.
+Interpreting at the registrar's office (when required).

 Translation of your Italian marriage certificate after the wedding.